Walking Guide to Historic Milton NSW

 C9.
 10 Croobyar Rd – site of Anglican Pioneer cemetery

-In 1859 Roger Seccombe donated this land to Milton’s Church of England of St Peter and St Paul as its burial ground.
+In 1859 Roger Seccombe sold this land to Milton’s Church of England of St Peter and St Paul as its burial ground.
 Although over 170 burials were recorded here, there were only a few dozen headstones as most families could not afford anything more than a timber cross.
 The last burial was in 1903, as by that time the site was clearly unsuitable as springs flowed through it to the nearby creek.

 Sadly, over a third of those buried here were children – many of them dying during epidemics of diphtheria, scarlet fever and typhoid in 1875-76.
 Decades of neglect and cattle roaming the site destroyed most of the headstones but many fragments remain below the ground, revealed by an archeological dig in 2011.
 The cemetery was sold to private owners in 1988.
 You can read more about the cemetery here.

 Walk along Croobyar Rd for 300 metres to the former Congregational Church, crossing both Drury Lane and Gordon St. Note that Drury Lane is named not for the old nursery rhyme, but for the Drury family which ran most of the bullock teams used for dragging (snigging) cut timber from the forests to the mills.